liezldado9-spec/DADO-LIEZL-CLOUD-COMPUTING/Laboratory-04-Cloud-Native-Engineer/README.md

 ## Skills Learned

-I learned how to use basic Docker commands, pull an image, create and run a container, map a host port to a container port, test a containerized web server, and manage the container lifecycle.
-I also learned how containers can be used to deploy applications in a lightweight environment.
+I have been introduced to the basic Docker commands, how to pull an image, create a container and start it, map a host port to a container port, test a containerized Web server, and manage the lifecycle of the container.
+I also got to know about how applications may be deployed in a lightweight environment using containers.

 ## Challenges Encountered

-One challenge I encountered was understanding how Docker commands work together when creating and managing a container.
-I also needed to understand the purpose of port mapping and how port 8080 on the host connects to port 80 inside the Nginx container.
-Using the terminal commands step-by-step helped me understand the process better.
+There was one tricky thing I had to get my head around that is understanding how to use Docker commands in conjunction with each other when creating and managing a container.
+Also, I wanted to know what port mapping is and what's the host port 8080 being mapped to in the Nginx container.
+It was obvious to me what was going on as I followed each of the terminal commands.